Combining clustering of variables and feature selection using random forests: Simulation study

 \section{Simulation study}

-We first describe the simulated model used to generate the data.
-We then consider a large $n$ (resp. a small $n$) simulated dataset to evaluate the proposed methodology in comparison with alternative approaches.
+In this section, we evaluate numerical performance of the \b{Cov/VSURF} procedure in the framework of supervised classification.
+In the following simulation model, explanatory variables are structured in informative or non-informative groups.
+The underlying groups of variables can be numerical, categorical or mixed.
+Let us recall that \b{Cov/VSURF} does not take into account a priori the group structure information.
+We first describe the simulation model used to generate the data.
+We then consider an ``$n > p$" (resp. an ``$n < p$") simulated dataset to evaluate the proposed methodology in comparison with alternative approaches.